 - Understand Notification Requirements – This includes recording and maintaining up-to-date records of relevant parties (i.e. merchants, payment card brands…) who need to be notified should a breach occur.
 All of this should be recorded and accessible to relevant employees.

 - Manage Third-Party Contracts – Several businesses use third party services which may be in-scope of PCI DSS.
-It’s the responsibility of the organisation to ensure contracts address incident response plans, including how evidence would need to be accessed should a breach occur.
+It’s the responsibility of the organization to ensure contracts address incident response plans, including how evidence would need to be accessed should a breach occur.

 The guidance then goes on to lay out what could happen if the breach is severe enough to require the services of a PCI Forensic Investigator (PFI.)
 The parameters for when a PFI would be needed vary and depends on the payment card brand.
-As such, organisations should be aware of what these are by contacting the relevant payment card brand and incorporating this into their incident response plan.
-It explains how a PFI will help determine the occurrence of a cardholder data compromise and when and how it may have occurred, and how they will also advise the organisation it is investigating on how to limit data to being further exposed.
+As such, organizations should be aware of what these are by contacting the relevant payment card brand and incorporating this into their incident response plan.
+It explains how a PFI will help determine the occurrence of a cardholder data compromise and when and how it may have occurred, and how they will also advise the organization it is investigating on how to limit data to being further exposed.

-By breaking it down into small steps, the guide gives a clear view on what is expected of an organisation should they have a breach of cardholder data, and what to expect from the investigation.
-What is clear is that organisations should be prepared for a data breach by following the guidance of requirement 12 of the PCI DSS, and by taking the four steps detailed in the Preparation stage. .
+By breaking it down into small steps, the guide gives a clear view on what is expected of an organization should they have a breach of cardholder data, and what to expect from the investigation.
+What is clear is that organizations should be prepared for a data breach by following the guidance of requirement 12 of the PCI DSS, and by taking the four steps detailed in the Preparation stage. .
 Doing so will allow for a swift investigation and will limit data exposure.

 The guide concludes with the table ‘Stakeholder Roles and Responsibilities.’
 This lists various participants (i.e. the PCI Security Standards Council, merchants, acquiring banks…) who might need to be involved in a data breach response, what their roles would be and what they are ultimately responsible for.
 By clearly setting out what role is expected of each participant, it gives merchants and service providers the parameters needed when creating and revising their own incident response plan.